xXjojojXx/7D2D-efficient-base-repair/readme.md

 3. Build the dll `dotnet build` from the project root

 4. (optional) Run [Release.cmd](./Scripts/release.cmd) to compile, then to enpack all the files in EfficientBaseRepair.zip and to load it in the Mod folder of the installation pointed by the env variable `PATH_7D2D`

+## Knows issues

+* Auto repairing might break the initial tensions of the neighbors blocks